syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/contextual-tabs.md

 ### Show tab

-You can make the specific tab visible by using the [showTab](../api/ribbon/#showTab) method available in the Ribbon.
+You can use the [showTab](../api/ribbon/#showTab) method to make the specific Contextual tab visible in the Ribbon.

 ### Hide tab

-You can also hide specific tab by using the [hideTab](../api/ribbon/#hideTab) method available in the Ribbon.
+You can use the [hideTab](../api/ribbon/#hideTab) method to hide specific Contextual tab in the Ribbon.

 {% if page.publishingplatform == "typescript" %}